matlab-discord/Matlab-Discord-Bot/msg/help.md

 !youtube : Post the newest video from Mathworks Youtube channel.

-!help: Display this help message.
+!help : Display this help message.
 ```